damian23415/ExpenseTrackPro/Readme.md

 ## General info

-<summary>The ExpenseTrackPro app is created to learn front-end technologies (like a react.js) and expenad knowledge of .net.
-The application will be used to manage home finances.</summary>
+The ExpenseTrackPro app is created to learn front-end technologies (like a react.js) and expenad knowledge of .net.
+The application will be used to manage home finances.

 ## Technologies